oracle-livelabs/oci/oci-multicloud-connectivity/access-oci-vm/access-vm.md

     ![Cloud Shell Tutorial](images/cloudshell-2.png)
 3. Generate a new SSH key by running the **ssh-keygen** command.
 Leave all of the values as their default (empty).
     ![SSH Keygen](images/cloudshell-3.png)
 4. Run **cat ~/.ssh/id_rsa** to copy the contents of the public key to your clipboard.
-This will be used in the next step when creating a virtual machine.
+The SSH Public Key will be used in the next task when creating a virtual machine so that we can authenticate over SSH.
     ![Copy Public Key Contents](images/cloudshell-4.png)

 ## Task 2: Launch a Virtual Machine